This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 What You Should Know Before Reading On

-As I am presenting my analysis on domain authority, a disclaimer about the fact that I am not an authority on domain authority and I am not an analyst would be good to disclose I guess.
+As I am presenting my analysis on domain authority, a disclaimer that I am not an authority on domain authority and I am not an analyst would be good to disclose, I guess.

 Spoiler alert: I have a DA of 1 at the moment, which is the reason I started to do some research.

 I am certainly not pretending to have the expertise or know all about this subject, nor do I have a background in analyzing data.

 All I do in this article is take you along on my research.
 Consider all I say as my opinion, based on my best effort trying to understand the topic.

 About Domain Authority

 There are a lot of articles out there that go in-depth on this topic, so I won’t.
 I recommend this one from MOZ.